Baked Penne with Meatballs

 How to Make Baked Penne with Meatballs

-Add the remaining ingredients; cover with a lid and simmer for at least 2 hours, stirring occasionally.
+Add the tomatoes, tomato sauce, parsley, vinegar, and sugar; cover with a lid and simmer for at least 2 hours, stirring occasionally.

 Taste and re-season, as needed.